 - 1 teaspoon vanilla extract

 - Preheat oven to 350F degrees.
-Spray two 12-count muffin pans with non-stick spray or line with cupcake liners.
+Spray a 12-count muffin pans with non-stick spray or line with cupcake liners.
 Set aside.

 - In a large bowl, toss the flour, baking powder, baking soda, salt, cinnamon, nutmeg, and cloves together until combined.
 Set aside.